AshGw/AES-256/README.md

 Simple and easy to use just follow through, you can either encrypt/decrypt texts or files, by default it accepts UTF-8 encoded strings but you can modify
 AshFileCrypt to read files in binary mode and encrypt/decrypt binary data.

-If you want to save the contents you've enctypted/decrypted and keep a log then use AshDatabase.py module to register your contents with the according keys, or you can use this to save various account names with their according passwords.
+## Database Module
+To support efficient content management, the project integrates a database module.
+This module enables the storage and retrieval of classified content in a secure manner.
+The database ensures that the encrypted data remains organized and readily accessible to anyone with the right key.
-Here Im using "dataclasses" module which was introduced in Python 3.7, so make sure to install it if you have an older version.
+Any content going to the database is encouraged to be encrypted with a key that you must keep off grid. on AshDatabase.py I'm using "dataclasses" module which was introduced in Python 3.7, so make sure to install it if you have an older version.

+## QR Module
-The qr.py module is used to display a qr code of either the key or the encrypted message, here I'm using it to display the encrypted message so it can be quickly scanned and transmitted , you can use qr versions from 1 to 40 , although I recommend using 40 since it can take the maximum number of characters for files and 10 if you're working with the GUI,
+The qr.py module is used to display a qr code of either the key or the encrypted message, here I'm using it to display the encrypted message so it can be quickly scanned and transmitted , you can use qr versions from 1 to 40 , although I recommend using 40 since it can take the maximum number of characters for small files and 10 if you're working with the GUI which is intended for text/short messages,

+## GUI
 You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text post encryption.

-NOTE : the key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, by default it uses the key in bytes :
+NOTE : the key is not specified in the GUI its hard-coded, if you want to change the key make sure to change it from within the file AshCryptGUI.py itself, it's just a security measure.
+By default it uses the following key in bytes :
 ```python
 k = b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef='
 ```